FHantke/brave-browser-wiki/IPFS-Features.md

 - [ ] Prerequisites: local node launched and local gateway configured.
 Go to `Settings->IPFS`, there should be available item `Set up your IPNS keys` and opens `brave://settings/ipfs/keys`
 ### importing keys
 - [ ] Verify adding new key, you can select `import` button and import existing key from file.
-- [ ] Verify imported key is available with entered name
+- [ ] Verify imported key is available with entered name.
-- [ ] Verify you cannot import same key twice
+- [ ] Verify you cannot import same key twice.
 ### pinning content with IPNS key
 - [ ] Verify keys are available in all import menus in order to pin content by selected key. the import link should contain the selected key.
-### add/remove/rotate keys
+### add/remove/rotate keys.
 - [ ] Verify when you click Add key, it shows dialog with proposition to enter key name and generate a new key.
 It should not allow to add a key with existing name.
-- [ ] Verify when you click by Trash icon for a key, it removes the key
+- [ ] Verify when you click on the Trash icon for a key, it removes the key.
-- [ ] Verify when you click by Rotate icon for self key, it proposes to save oldkey with new name and creates new self key
+- [ ] Verify when you click on the Rotate icon for self key, it proposes to save oldkey with new name and creates new self key.